boudra/whistle/README.md

 ## Roadmap

-**Please remember that this project is still in it's very early stages, some things might not work and the interface will definetly change**
+**Please remember that this project is still in it's very early stages, test coverage is low, some things might not work and the API will most definetly change**

 What has been done, and what features are planned: